 The key lies in how you present yourself.
 Many candidates feel the need to immediately address the gap – on the resume or the cover letter, and again in the interview, but this can often do more harm than good.
 The goal of the resume is to paint you in a positive light, by drawing attention away from any potentially negative aspects, and instead focus on the value and qualifications you bring to the table.

-This includes employment gaps on a resume.
-Whether it’s a brief period of unemployment between jobs, an extended leave, or other circumstances, they key is to assess whether the gap needs to be addressed, and the best tactic for doing so.
+Whether it’s a brief period of unemployment between jobs, an extended leave, or your entire industry is upended by a once-in-a-lifetime event (hopefully not), assess whether the gap needs to be addressed, and if so, consider the best tactic for doing so.

 If you have a large gap of several years in which you were dealing with these personal issues, consider any volunteer work you were doing at this time.
 If you were involved with school, church, or a local organization, you can have a section on your resume entitled “Community Service” or “Community Affiliations” and include skills and accomplishments that are transferable to your current career target.
 For example, if you are in accounting, and helped with a Boy Scout or Girl Scout fundraiser or banking relations for your troop, that would be great to mention.

 Consider online training, courses, and certifications during this time.
 You can begin your resume, rather than with your last job from several years ago, with a “Professional Development” section where you can list seminars or courses you took between jobs.
 Doing this turns a possible negative career gap into an asset that can propel you ahead of other candidates that do not have a particular degree or license.
 There are an enormous amount of credited, online universities, and professional licensing organizations that can keep you current on your industry and increase your authority on a particular subject or skill.